-The College has a statutory duty embodied in the Department for Education's (DfE) statutory guidance for schools and Colleges, 'Keeping Children Safe in Education', which sets out the responsibilities placed on schools and Colleges to safeguard and promote the welfare of children.
+The College has a statutory duty embodied in the Department for Education's (DfE) statutory guidance for schools and Colleges, 'Keeping Children Safe in Education 2021', which sets out the responsibilities placed on schools and Colleges to safeguard and promote the welfare of children.
 The College meets these duties through having robust policies and procedures in place and through effective reporting, monitoring and training.
-There is a dedicated 'Be Safe' Team to ensure disclosures are managed in line with statutory requirements.
+There is a dedicated team of safeguarding practitioners known as the 'BeSafe' Team to ensure disclosures are managed in line with statutory requirements.